jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

 There are a lot of subcategories of trees, and they are used in a lot of different scenarios and ways.
-- And below are some specific types of trees and discuss the real-world implementations of each.
+- And below are some specific types of trees and discuss the real-world Implementations of each.